Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

-{\bf Acknowledgements:} The first author would like to thank Dominic Joyce, Tony Pantev and Dingxin Zhang for very helpful conversations.
-The second author would like to thank Dennis Gaitsgory, Amin Gholampour, Martijn Kool, Naichung Conan Leung, Ludmil Katzarkov and Tony Pantev for many helpful discussions and commenting on the first versions of this article.
+The first author would like to thank Dominic Joyce, Tony Pantev and Dingxin Zhang for very helpful conversations.
+The second author was partially supported by NSF Grant, Simons Investigatior Award HMS, Simons Collaboration Award HMS, National Science Fund of Bulgaria, National Scientific Program “Excellent Research and People for the Development of European Science” (VIHREN), Project No. KP-06-DV-7, HSE University Basic Research Program.The third author would like to thank Dennis Gaitsgory, Amin Gholampour, Martijn Kool, Naichung Conan Leung, and Tony Pantev for many helpful discussions and commenting on the first versions of this article.
 Research of A.S. and D. B. was partially supported by generous Aarhus startup research grant of A. S., and partially by the NSF DMS-1607871, NSF DMS-1306313, the Simons 38558, and Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 No 14.641.31.0001.
 A.S. would like to further sincerely thank the Center for Mathematical Sciences and Applications at Harvard University, the center for Quantum Geometry of Moduli Spaces at Aarhus University, and the Laboratory of Mirror Symmetry in Higher School of Economics, Russian federation, for the great help and support.
 S.-T. Y. was partially supported by NSF DMS-0804454, NSF PHY-1306313, and Simons 38558.